seamplex/feenox/doc/tutorials/110-tensile-test/README.md

  a. [composition](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2877684), and
  b. [parsimony](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2878022)

-the generation of the set of nodes and elements required to perform a mechanical computation using the finite element method is outside of FeenoX’ scope.
+the generation of the set of nodes and elements required to perform a mechanical computation using the finite element method is outside of [FeenoX](https://www.seamplex.com/feenox/)’ scope.
 That is to say,

-> The finite-element mesh is an _input_ to FeenoX.
+> The finite-element mesh is not a direct _input_ of [FeenoX](https://www.seamplex.com/feenox/).
+> It has to be created and stored in a separate file which is then referred from the actual input file.

 In the particular case of the tensile test problem, the geometry is given as a [STEP file](tensile-test-specimen.step).
 It is meshed by [Gmsh](http://gmsh.info/) (or, following the rule of [diversity](https://homepage.cs.uri.edu/~thenry/resources/unix_art/ch01s06.html#id2879078), any other meshing tool which can write meshes in [MSH format](http://gmsh.info/doc/texinfo/gmsh.html#MSH-file-format)